California State Subsidy Profile

 25. Does California offer a tuition waiver program?

 No. However, the California Chafee ETV program provides up to $5,000 per year to meet the educational and training needs of youth aging out of foster care.
 This program may support adopted youth who were in foster care between the ages of 16 and 18.
 To qualify, youth must not reached their 22nd birthday by July 1 of the award year.
 Youth must be enrolled at least half time in an eligible career or technical school or college and maintain satisfactory academic progress.

 For more information, visit the California Student Aid Commission’s Chafee Grant Program web site at http://www.Chafee.csac.ca.gov or call 888-224-7268.

 26. Does California offer a state adoption tax credit?

-Yes, California offers a state adoption tax credit per Section 17052.25 of the Revenue and Taxation Code.
+Yes, California offers a state adoption tax credit.
+The credit is based on expenses incurred in the adoption.

 27. Does California have any program to support an adoptee whose adoptive parents die until the child is adopted again?

-California’s kinship, guardianship, and foster care programs may provide interim support for adopted children whose parents have died prior to a subsequent adoption.
+For adopted children whose parents have died, California’s kinship, guardianship, and foster care programs may provide interim support before a subsequent adoption.

 28. What else differentiates California’s adoption assistance program from others around the country?

 If a child is placed with an adoptive family in another state, the adoptive family may choose to use California’s AAP rate structure or their state of residence’s AAP rate structure when negotiating the AAP rate.